Registration of vehicles in the Belgian environmental zones LEZ

 The Registry-Sticker is not an official Belgian badge, but a registration tool developed by the service provider Green-Zones aiming at showing a simplified overview of the complex Belgian LEZ zones and their different regulations.
 In addition, the sticker has no legal meaning and, therefore, it must not be attached to the windshield.
 In any case, the Registry-Sticker is a proof of the legally required vehicle registration carried out by Green-Zones, which shows the city, the period of time and, if applicable, the EURO class and the type of vehicle.

-The registration classes
+Green-Zones registration classes for Belgium

 A registration class results from a registration of a vehicle for an entry to a LEZ.